vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 ## Collecting and saving billing details
 Billing details are information about the payer and her/his address.
 Based on that, payment providers can evaluate probability of fraud payment and store owners can prepare invoices.

-To access billing details, we can use property of `useBilling` called `billing`.
+We can load billing details by invoking `load` method.
+To access them, use property returned by `useBilling` called `billing`.
 ```js{8,16}
 import { useBilling } from '{INTEGRATION}';
 import { onSSR } from '@vue-storefront/core';